 Monthly cups are a cost-effective and environmentally friendly option to sanitary pads and tampons for menstrual hygiene.
 While they have been present since the 1930s, their use has only recently become mainstream.
 A menstrual cup is a little cup-shaped object made from soft silicone that is put into the vaginal canal to collect blood throughout the menstrual cycle.

-Menstrual cup placement and removal from the vaginal canal, like any new experience, takes some time and practice.
+Menstrual cup placement and removal from the vaginal canal, like any new experience, take some time and practice.
 Sliding into and out of the menstrual cup is rather straightforward after you have become used to the procedure.
 Relax if your menstrual cup seems trapped or missing.
 Remember that your vagina is a closed-ended canal where nothing can get lost.
 The menstruation cup will not just disappear into your body.
 It’s always possible to get rid of the cup.

 3 Reasons Why A Menstrual Cup Can Get Stuck In There